Stepping Up Technical Assistance

 - Coaching on effective meeting facilitation and agenda creation.

-- Observation and feedback on stakeholder group.
+- Observation and feedback on partner group.

 - Development of mission, vision, and goals related to SU.